Terms of reference

 - Make available for Fellows a program of induction and of development relevant to their role as a Fellow.

-- View Part 4 of the University of Sydney Act 1989.
+View Part 4 - Functions of Senate - of the University of Sydney Act 1989 (and elsewhere in the Act, By-law and Rules).

 The Senate's primary responsibilities are: